drsfieldsIMA/drsfieldsIMA-semester-project-2-resit-2/README.md

 npm run dev
 ```

-You can host the static files to your webdomain of choice however it is prefreable to use Vercel to host the final app.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.